-CPE are gram negative bacteria which are so resistant to antibiotics that even our last line of defence, carbapenem antibiotics, are ineffective.
+CPE are Gram negative bacteria which are so resistant to antibiotics that even our last line of defence, carbapenem antibiotics, are ineffective.
 So it is extremely important to detect patients with these bacteria and prevent spread through isolation and cleaning.
 Public Health England published a toolkit for the early detection, management and control of CPE in December 2013.
 The toolkit provides expert advice on the management of CPE to prevent or reduce the spread of these bacteria into (and within) health care settings, and between health and residential care settings.
 The Trust has a CPE policy in place.
 This reflects screening guidance recommended by Public Health England.

-In 2020/21, the Trust had no new cases of CPE but there were 4 patients with CPE admitted to the Trust.
+Infection Prevention and Control Annual Report 2020/21 removal) t manipulation, or removal) lation, or removal) ngio-pancreatography, prostate biopsy, surgery rgery) notherapy) In 2020/21, the Trust had no new cases of CPE but there were 4 patients with CPE admitted to the Trust.
 These were either cases that were previously known or transfers from other hospitals.
 Last year for comparison there were six cases attributed to the trust.